Castellers de Vilafranca crowned again in human towers contest after two ten-storey constructions

 Event happens every two years and dates back to 1932, dragging international attention

-‘Castellers’, or human towers, are going through their most special day every two years: the biggest day of its biennial contest, where the 12 best ‘colles’, or groups, are all vying for glory, kicked off at 10 am on Sunday with a crowd of over 5,000 enthusiastic people following.
+‘Castellers’, or human towers, were going through their most special day every two years: the biggest day of its biennial contest, where the 12 best ‘colles’, or groups, are all vying for glory, kicked off at 10 am on Sunday with a crowd of over 5,000 enthusiastic people following.

 This year marks the 29th edition of the competition, which first took place in 1932 and became a regular event in the 1980s.